A "Book Of Life"|

 I wish I had a picture of that lovely cutting table.
 But I do have an image of the pictures above my sewing machine:

 excerpt from a journal entry:|

 I've seen this wall more than frequently, so I'll share it with you all.
 You can have a closer look at some of those pictures.
 Starting with the far upper left picture, that's of Laura in the Flagstaff forest.
 The three little cherries were drawn by Laura.
 She made a drawing of the wolfpup, as well.
 Directly below the cherries is a scene at the Boyce Thompson Southwestern Arboretum.
 Below that, the

 stream at Montezuma's Well.
 To its left, another Arboretum scene.
 I didn't scan the picture of Julia to its left, but I used it as inspiration for a drawing of her.
-Heading right, Laura didn't like the way her chin looked in the picture of her and I, so I never scanned it.
-(But it's still one of my favorites.)
-The card above it has the logo "Growth has its own roadmap."Above that, Julia used her calligraphic arts on a sort of haiku I did.
+Heading right, it's the picture of her and I. The card above it has the logo "Growth has its own roadmap."Above that, Julia used her calligraphic arts on a sort of haiku I did.

 |Beyond the window |

 And I wouldn't forget that little white thing on the lower right of the wolf cub picture.
 It's a flower from the trim on Laura's Renaissance gown.